 Towel curls train the biceps muscle as well as the forearm flexors, brachialis, and brachioradialis.
-While they don't provide as much resistance as traditional curls, they're a viable way to maintain your bicep size if you can't get to a gym and/or don't have access to free weights.
+While they don't provide as much resistance as traditional curls, they're still one of the most effective bicep bodyweight exercises for maintaining your arm size if you can't get to a gym and/or don't have access to free weights.

 Related Exercise: Medicine ball bicep curl